 - 41. The Panel recognises that there are many other situations where a document provided to shareholders, or published where they may be expected to see it, will not fall within any requirement for consent to the use of third parties' statements.
 If the document contained an attributed broker valuation, the same material included in a bidder's statement would require consent.
-There is a reasonable argument that it is illogical that such documents can be given or published without consent, while a bidder's statement with the same information or statements would require consent. - 42.
+It is difficult to see why such documents should be able to be given or published without consent, while a bidder's statement with the same information or statements would require consent. - 42.
 The Panel accepts that there does appear to be a different legislative treatment of very similar information being made available to very similar target audiences. - 43.
-However, the principles set out in section 602 apply broadly, and to all aspects of control transactions.
+However, the principles set out in section 602 apply broadly and to all aspects of control transactions.
 Therefore, the Panel may find that unacceptable circumstances exist even where valuations are used outside bidders' and targets' statements.
 The Panel may make a declaration of unacceptable circumstances and orders as appropriate, if the use of broker recommendations appears to avoid or undermine the purposes of the takeovers chapters, or may prevent the acquisition of control of listed securities taking place in an efficient competitive and informed market.